NCC 120: Information Research Strategies

 Office hours by appointment: 8:00 a.m. - 5:00 p.m., Monday - Friday

 Phone: 637-5707; E-mail: email@example.com

-Course Description: This course guides students in becoming life-long learners and effective and efficient users of information.
+Course Description: This course guides students in becoming life-long learners and effective & efficient users of information.
 Students who take this course will develop the ability to recognize a need for information, efficiently locate information relevant to the need, critically evaluate information, select the most authoritative resources, and effectively communicate that information to accomplish an identified purpose.
 Students will be able to build upon existing skills and understandings to advance their abilities to draw upon new information in ethically-informed and resourceful ways.

-Attendance: Since this is a hands-on class relying heavily on in-class activities, attendance is required.
+Attendance: You are expected to be in class every single day.
+Since this is a hands-on class relying heavily on in-class activities, attendance is required.
 All of the assignments are based on in-class activities.
-Especially since this is only a five week course, students should attend all sessions, be on time, and stay until the class is over.
+Especially since this is only a five-week course, students should attend all sessions, be on time, and stay until the class is over.
 If it is completely unavoidable that you miss class, it is your responsibility to find out what was covered and make the work up.